My Account Log in

 Caroline F. Schimmel Collection of Women in the American Wilderness (University of Pennsylvania)

-Schimmel, Caroline F., donor, former owner.
+Schimmel, Caroline F., donor, associated name.

 Series: